OctopusDeploy/docs/docs/administration/high-availability/configure/auto-scaling-high-availability-nodes.md

 ### Potential Pitfalls

-Generally, adding a new node will fail for the one these following reasons:
+Generally, adding a new node will fail for one the following reasons:

 1. Unable to connect to the database.
 1. Unable to connect to the shared file storage.
 1. Unable to connect to listening tentacles (both targets and workers).
 1. Unable to connect to cloud providers.

-If you are going to use auto-scaling technologies, our recommendation is to add each node with the task cap set to 0 at first and not add it to a load balancer.
-When the task cap is 0 the node will not pick up any tasks.
+If you are going to use auto-scaling technologies, we recommend adding each node with the task cap set to 0 at first and not adding it to a load balancer.
+When the task cap is 0, the node will not pick up any tasks.
 That will allow you to test your scripts and new node without affecting anyone.

 On the new server:

-1. If the Octopus UI that means there is a problem connecting to the database or something is preventing the server from starting.
+1. If the Octopus UI, there is a problem connecting to the database or something is preventing the server from starting.
-1. If none of the deployment logs appear when viewing the Octopus UI on that node that means there is a problem connecting to the file store.
+1. If none of the deployment logs appear when viewing the Octopus UI on that node, there is a problem connecting to the file store.
 1. Run the **SAVE AND TEST** on any cloud accounts and external feeds to ensure the new node can connect.
 1. Remote into the VM and run this PowerShell script.
 It will attempt to connect to one of your tentacles.